shardsofblue/virginia-court-data/final-memo.md

 ## Strengths and Limitations of Analysis
 ### Scope
 My analysis looked at sentence times for black and white people found guilty of a crime, adjusted for sentence suspensions from 2007 to 2017.
-It only considered counties with at least 1,000 of such cases and a 25 percent minimum percentage of cases in each of the two racial categories.
+It only considered localities with at least 1,000 of such cases and a 25 percent minimum percentage of cases in each of the two racial categories.
 The underlying data was scraped by [Ben Schoenfeld](https://medium.com/@virginiacourtdata/virginia-court-data-fields-e224a9a41e15) from Virginia's searchable online database of court cases.

 ### Strengths
 Because the data set is not a sample of cases but rather a complete set of every case in the time period, statistical variance is not an issue.
-Additionally, because I only analyzed counties with a given threshold of total and black/white cases, I limited the effect of outlier cases on the overall results.
+Additionally, because I only analyzed localities with a given threshold of total and black/white cases, I limited the effect of outlier cases on the overall results.

 In order to understand each case holistically, I grouped charges based on defendant name, location, year filed and race.
 This should allow a more truthful understanding of sentencing times per case, as opposed to looking at each charge individually.

 ### Weaknesses
 The analysis only uses high numbers of cases to limit the effect of outlier cases.
-A more thorough analysis would look more closely into each county to identify and understand potential outlier cases and their effect on the results.
+A more thorough analysis would look more closely into each locality to identify and understand potential outlier cases and their effect on the results.

 The underlying data set analyzed did not include some counties, most notably Fairfax County, which has a population of more than 1 million people.